RomeoV/wedding-website/content/zurich-tips/_index.md

 <div style="display: flex; align-items: flex-start; gap: 20px; margin: 20px 0;">
   <div style="flex: 1;">
-    <h2>Walensee (St Gallen)</h2>
+    <h2>Walensee (St. Gallen)</h2>
-    A beautiful shorter hike combining train, boat, and lakeside walking.
-Take the train to the south side of Walensee, catch a boat across the stunning turquoise lake, then hike back along the scenic shore path with dramatic cliff views.
-Perfect for those wanting a gentler hike with varied transportation.
+    A beautiful shorter hike that combines train, boat, and lakeside walking.
+Take the train to Murg on the south side of Walensee, catch a boat across the stunning turquoise lake to Quinten, then hike along the shore path with dramatic cliff views to Weesen.
+Perfect for anyone looking for a gentler hike with some variety in transportation.
     <ul>
-      <li>Round trip ~5h (including travel)</li>
+      <li>Round trip: ~5 hours (including travel)</li>
-      <li>Cost CHF25-35 including boat</li>
+      <li>Cost: CHF25-35 (including the boat)</li>
       <li>Easy lakeside hiking trail</li>
     </ul>
   </div>